 A Big Week for the LHC

-Last week was a big one for the Lister Hill Center (hence, the delayed blog post).
+Last week was a big one for the Lister Hill Center (hence, the delayed post).
 We sent one member of the team to Washington, DC while the rest stayed in Birmingham for the long-awaited seminar/workshop from the Alan Alda Center for Communicating Science.
 On top of all this, we teamed up with Undergraduate Student Government Association and the Graduate School to host a voter registration drive!
-Use the tabs below to navigate between the different undertakings of LHC staff last week:
+Below are reports from each team member on their undertakings in the past week.

 Why Are You Yelling? – The Significance of Protests